fengxia41103/myblog/content/thoughts/society.md

 Any human will develop these emotions, and who can really say one emotion is _good_ and another is _bad_?
 I mean, what do you mean by calling it good?
-Any kid will learn these emotions eventually, and they exist for a reason.
+Any kid will learn these emotions eventually, and they exist as a matter of fact.
 You need all of them to live this life.
 So hate is just another strong emotion that will occur someday.

 I think the real difference is at handling these emotions.
 But again,